DISHDevEx/leto/deployment_scripts/README.md

 a)Enter EC2 instance id: "Enter respective EC2 instance id" #Instance id entry is required

+b)Select library required: Select either 'None' or 'Tensorflow' or 'PyTorch' from drowpdown in the UI as applicable #Module type selection is required #Library selection is required

+  Note: Option 'None' refers to the modules that don't have any dependency on 'Tensorflow' or 'PyTorch' libraries for deployment and execution.
+Select respective library name for the modules that have dependency on 'Tensorflow' or 'PyTorch' libraries for deployment and execution.

-b)Enter python file path in leto repository: "Enter the file path" #Python file path entry is mandatory and the file path should be based on it's location in the leto repository
+c)Enter python file path in leto repository: "Enter the file path" #Python file path entry is mandatory and the file path should be based on it's location in the leto repository

   #Example: The file path of 'cv2_jpg_reduction.py' in 'leto' repository is, 'reduction/cv2_jpg_reduction/cv2_jpg_reduction.py'